dklesev/Dockerfiles/README.md

 Use with Docker http://www.docker.io

-Please note several of these entries are still in development
+Most of the entries in this repo are in development, I've moved the more completed ones into there own repositories

 To build an image with docker is pretty simple: